me-box-archive/databox_directory/README.md

 * datastores are provided by vendors
 * a driver must have a vendor and datastore
 * drivers and datastores have a 1-1 mapping
-* a driver / vendor / datadstore can have many sensors
+* a driver / vendor / datastore can have many sensors
 * a sensor can only have 1 datastore / driver / vendor
 * a sensor must have a vendor, driver, datastore, and type
 * a vendor can have multiple sensors and the the vendor_code is unique to the vendor (but not to the databox)